 IELTS Test Structure

-IELTS Test takers must be aware of the test format as it allows you to be familiar with how IELTS testing actually works.
+IELTS Test takers must be aware of the test format as it allows them to be familiar with how IELTS testing actually works.
 There are 2 types of IELTS Tests, IELTS Academic and IELTS General Training or GT.
 Both of these tests are graded in the same way.
 While taking an IELTS test your Reading, Writing, Listening and Speaking skills are tested.
-The test includes all of the four skills together but the speaking test is supposed to be held individually.
+The test includes all four skills together but the speaking test is supposed to be held individually.
 However, the test scores are graded altogether to provide the test taker with an Overall IELTS Score.
 Mentioned below is the format for an IELTS Test:

 You will be required to listen to the following recordings of native English speakers.